Skip to main content

 When a child isn’t offered a place

-If you applied on time but your child isn’t offered a place, the Education Authority will ask you to choose a new preference from schools that still have places available.
-You would have been informed by 27 April 2023.
+If you applied on time, but your child isn’t offered a place, the Education Authority will ask you to choose a new preference from schools that still have places available.
+You will be informed by 9 April 2025.
 If you don’t receive notification about your child’s placement you should contact the Admissions Helpdesk.

 Closing date for appealing a decision